Kia Forum: 2020s: Acquisition by Steve Ballmer

 On April 4, 2022, Kia Motors, whose American headquarters are located in Irvine, acquired the naming rights to the facility, renaming it Kia Forum.

 In October 2022, My Chemical Romance performed five sold-out shows at The Forum as part of their Reunion Tour.

 Harry Styles performed a 15-night residency at The Forum in October and November 2022 as part of his Love On Tour.

 K-pop singer SUGA (aka AgustD) of BTS took over The Forum for 3 sold-out nights, May 10–11 and 14, 2023, as part of his D-Day Tour.

 The Forum hosted the concluding matches of the 2023 Valorant Champions, the world championship for the tactical FPS video game Valorant, from August 24 to 26, 2023.

-On June 19, Kendrick Lamar hosted The Pop Out: Ken & Friends at The Forum for Juneteenth and as a victory lap from his feud with Drake.
+On June 19, 2024, Kendrick Lamar hosted The Pop Out: Ken & Friends at The Forum for Juneteenth and as a victory lap from his feud with Drake.

 K-pop singer-songwriter IU performed a sold-out show at The Forum on August 2, 2024, as part of her HEREH World Tour.

 Olivia Rodrigo hosted four sold-out concerts as part of her Guts World Tour on August 13–14 and 16–17, 2024, with The Breeders serving as the opening act.

+On September 11, 2024, Linkin Park performed a sold-out show at the venue.
+This marked the first show of the From Zero World Tour promoting their eighth studio album, From Zero.

-Billie Eilish hosted a series of five concerts on December 15, 16, 17, 20, and 21, 2024 as part of her Hit Me Hard and Soft tour.
+Billie Eilish hosted a series of five concerts on December 15, 16, 17, 20, and 21, 2024, as part of her Hit Me Hard and Soft tour.

 The Forum co-hosted FireAid on January 30, 2025, to help relief efforts for the wildfires affecting Southern California.

-On June 7, 2025, the arena hosted Worlds Collide, a cross-promotional wrestling event between WWE NXT and Lucha Libre AAA Worldwide.
+On June 7, 2025, the arena hosted Worlds Collide, a cross-promotional wrestling event between American promotion World Wrestling Entertainment (WWE) and Mexican promotion Lucha Libre Asistencia, Asesoría y Administración (AAA).
 It was held as a support event for Money in the Bank 2025 at Intuit Dome.

-Rush, who played their final concert at the Forum 11 years earlier, will kick off their comeback tour (titled the Fifty Something Tour) at the same venue on June 7 and 9, 2026.
+Rush's Fifty Something Tour began at the Forum on June 7, 2026, with additional shows lasting until June 13.
+Their last concert with drummer Neil Peart occurred at the Forum on July 1, 2015.

 In popular culture

 In the video game Grand Theft Auto: San Andreas, the Los Santos Forum is based on the Kia Forum.

-In Grand Theft Auto V, the building was renamed to the Maze Bank Arena.
+In Grand Theft Auto V, the building was renamed to the Maze Bank Arena and more resembles the Los Angeles Memorial Coliseum.